P

 Choose high-quality dog food from a trusted manufacturer for a full-grown dog.
 Look for food designed for small breed dogs with moderate to high energy levels, as these foods will best meet your Bichon Poo’s needs.
 These dogs can gain too much weight if they aren’t fed the correct amount of food, so consult with the serving size on the bag or your veterinarian to make sure they’re getting the right amount.
 Rather than leaving the food out for free-feeding all day, split the total amount into two servings.

 Puppies have a smaller stomach than full-grown dogs and will require smaller meals more frequently throughout the day.
-Check with your veterinarian, but in general, most puppies should eat between three or four times a day until they are at least six months old.
+Check with your veterinarian, but in general, most puppies should eat between three and four times a day until they are at least six months old.

 There are a number of quality dog foods that can help dogs like Poochons that are prone to allergies.
 You also want a food that offers ample nutrition aimed at supporting bones and joints.